![]() |

 May 2012

-John Hanna, former captain of
+John Hanna, Past Captain of

-the British Golf Collector’s Society and
+the British Golf Collector’s Society and Past President, today Vice-President, of the European Association of Golf

-Historians & Collectors
+Historians & Collectors, Great Britain

 It is most unlikely that there is another couple who have such a comprehensive